deanslee/FigureOneLab/README.md

 - Anyone with quantitative training - statistics, applied math, computer science, etc. - trying to transition to compbio work.
 - Computational biologists trying to develop an expertise in new data modalities or fields of biology.
 - If you are already analyzing data in an academic lab for a manuscript with the help of a mentor, you don't need F1L.

+### Mentoring

+If you need further guidance with how to use F1L, you can email me directly at dean.sl.lee@gmail.com.
+Put "F1L" somewhere in the subject of the email.
+I will do my best to give you pointers with the time I have.